santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 * Differences in keyboard shortcuts/hot-key bindings between VS Code vs Vim.
 It is possible to emulate Vim keyboard shortcuts in your VS Code environment using the [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) extension (though not all Vim features may be supported).
 * VS Code by default list a source directory tree for easy navigation and auto-populates it everytime new code is checked out.
 Achieving similar functionality in Vim might require additional plugins/extra work.
 * Another notable feature of VS Code is it's ability to list an 'Outline' view of the current C/C++ source file or header file and list globals, function names, typedefs, structs, enums etc.
+* Opening a terminal inside of Vim and running the debugger seemed more intutive in Vim vs VS Code.
+Even better running gdb natively on Linux offered superior performance and control over running gdb inside of VS Code (personal opinion).

 ## Configuring Visual Studio Code for C/C++ Development